 The iPhone 12 is a more expensive phone than 2019's iPhone 11, with Apple adding $100 / £100 to the price; it does, however, bring a number of new features that make for a more premium handset, including an OLED display, a slightly upgraded camera, a new design and – the big hitters – 5G and MagSafe connectivity.

 It's also important to note this is just one member of the iPhone 12 family, which has a record four phones, including the iPhone 12 mini, iPhone 12 Pro and iPhone 12 Pro Max.
-Ideally, there's an iPhone 12 for anyone – but the phone for nearly everyone may just be the standard iPhone 12, which packs the best parts of the range at a lower price than the Pro models.
+Ideally, there's an iPhone 12 for anyone – but the phone for nearly everyone may just be the standard model, because - as our iPhone 12 review explains below - this packs the best parts of the range at a lower price than the Pro models.

 Starting with the iPhone 12 headliners, 5G brings faster speeds and more robust connectivity to the new iPhone, but as 5G networks aren't yet fully deployed around the world, coverage is still a bit patchy.
 When it works, it's incredibly fast – we easily managed 200Mbps on the go – but there are still too many places, even in big cities, where it's hard to get full coverage.